 Hudson, 30, rose to prominence as a 2004 "American Idol" finalist.
 She became a bona fide star after winning the 2007 Academy Award for Best Supporting Actress in the movie "Dreamgirls."

-She attended every day of testimony, sobbing when photos of her relatives' bloodied, bullet-ridden bodies were displayed to jurors during closing arguments.
+She attended every day of testimony, sobbing when photos of her relatives' bloodied, bullet-ridden bodies were displayed to jurors.
 Several jurors, too, said they would never forget the images.

 The killings occurred the morning of Oct.
 24, 2008.
-Prosecutors said Balfour became enraged when he stopped by the Hudson family home and saw a gift of balloons from Julia's new boyfriend.
+Prosecutors said Balfour became enraged when he stopped by the family home where Jennifer Hudson grew up and saw a gift of balloons from Julia Hudson's new boyfriend.

-After she left for work, prosecutors said Balfour went back inside the home with a .45-caliber handgun and shot Hudson's mother, Darnell Donerson, 57, in the back; he then shot Jason Hudson, 29, twice in the head as he lay in bed.
+After she left for work, Balfour went back inside with a .45-caliber handgun and shot Hudson's mother, Darnell Donerson, 57, in the back; he shot Jason Hudson, 29, twice in the head as he lay in bed.

 Smith, the jury foreman, said he hoped the verdict would bring Hudson closure.